 Effective Online Marketing – Conclusion

 Focus on a few things, do them well.
-Start with email marketing.
-A small business email marketing strategy will work hard for you if you work on it.
+Start with blogging and email marketing.
+A content strategy that’s focused on solving customer problems and delivered using email marketing will work very hard for you if you work on it.
 Commit the time and resources and watch your results grow.

 So what’s working for you?
 Are you already using your website as a fulcrum?
 Are you maximizing its leverage?